Johnny Remember Me: Covers

-The song was covered in French in 1963 by Les Chats Sauvages (lead singer Mike Shannon) as "Johnny Rapelle-Toi".
+The song was covered in French in 1963 by Les Chats Sauvages - lead singer Mike Shannon - as "Johnny Rappelle-Toi".

 Finnish versions have been recorded by many artists, including Tapio Rautavaara (1962), Olavi Virta (1962), Topi Sorsakoski (1985), and Kari Tapio (1986).

 The song was covered in 1983 by singer John Spencer in Dutch, titled "Johnny, vergeet me niet".

 In 1985, Bronski Beat covered the song in a medley with "I Feel Love" and "Love to Love You Baby" in a collaboration with Marc Almond.
 Released as a single, it reached number 3 in the UK chart and earned Geoff Goddard a platinum disc with sales over 300,000.

 It was also covered by the Swedish rocker Little Gerhard and later by Showaddywaddy.
 In 1983, the British psychobilly band The Meteors released a version on their album Wrecking Crew, followed a couple of years later by Dave Vanian and the Phantom Chords.
 It was the opening track on the 1993 album Seasons in the Sun by Spell (Rose McDowall and Boyd Rice).